 Many french doors are installed without screens at all but this does not mean they cannot be added later.
-Usually the frenchdoor has a top and bottom track for a slider.
+Usually the frenchdoor comes with a top and bottom track for a slider.
 Simply measure using the pictures below,

 Watch out when you are purchasing handles for your french doors so that they do not interfere with the closing of the slider.
 Some doorknobs stick out too far and will prevent the screen from closing properly.